SixBytesUnder/infoboard/README.md

 # go to project folder
 $ cd /var/www/html/

-# pull latest files from git
+# pull latest files from GitHub
 $ git pull

-# check .env.example and compare to existing .env to see if any new settings are needed
+# check .env.example file and compare to existing .env to see if any new settings are needed
 $ vim.tiny .env.example
 $ vim.tiny .env